tcvrick/tcvrick/README.md

 ### 👋 Hey there
-My name is Rick, and I'm a SWE interested in automation, large-scale computing, and/or machine learning.
+My name is Rick, and I'm a SWE interested in automation, large-scale computing, and machine learning.

 ### ⚡ Interests
 - :snake: Making life easy with Python
-- :robot: Everything automation: robotics, scripting, AI/ML, or botting
+- :robot: Everything automation: robotics, scripting, AI/ML, and botting
 - :video_game: The intersection of competitive video gaming and tech
 - :high_brightness: Ray tracing and computer graphics
 - :game_die: Pushing things to the limit: simulation, optimization, and statistics